-- certain cancers that affect the ureters or parts of the body that are close to the ureters, such as bladder, colon, cervical, or uterine cancer
+- certain cancers that affect the ureters or parts of the body that are close to the ureters (such as bladder, colon, cervix, or uterus)

 - scar tissue inside a ureter